MicrosoftDocs/azure-devops-docs/docs/pipelines/includes/set-variables-in-scripts.md

 ms.manager: mijacobs
 ms.author: jukullam
 author: juliakm
-ms.date: 08/19/2020
+ms.date: 08/16/2024
 ---

-<h3 id="set-in-script">Define and modify your variables in a script</h3>
+#### Define and modify your variables in a script

 To define or modify a variable from a script, use the `task.setvariable` logging command.
-The updated variable value is scoped to the job being executed, and doesn't flow across jobs or stages.
-Variable names are transformed to uppercase, and the characters "." and " " are replaced with "_".
+The updated variable value is scoped to the job being executed, does not persist across jobs or stages.
+Note that variable names are transformed to uppercase, with "." and " " replaced with "_".

 For example, `Agent.WorkFolder` becomes `AGENT_WORKFOLDER`.
-On Windows, you access this variable as `%AGENT_WORKFOLDER%` or `$env:AGENT_WORKFOLDER`.
+- On Windows, access this variable as `%AGENT_WORKFOLDER%` or `$env:AGENT_WORKFOLDER`.
-On Linux and macOS, you use `$AGENT_WORKFOLDER`.
+- On Linux and macOS, use `$AGENT_WORKFOLDER`.

 > [!TIP]
 >
-> You can run a script on a:
+> You can run a script on:
 >
-> * [Windows agent](../agents/windows-agent.md) using either a [Batch script task](/azure/devops/pipelines/tasks/reference/batch-script-v1) or [PowerShell script task](/azure/devops/pipelines/tasks/reference/powershell-v2).
+> - A [Windows agent](../agents/windows-agent.md) using either a [Batch script task](/azure/devops/pipelines/tasks/reference/batch-script-v1) or [PowerShell task](/azure/devops/pipelines/tasks/reference/powershell-v2).
-> * [macOS](../agents/osx-agent.md) or [Linux](../agents/linux-agent.md) agent using a [Shell script task](/azure/devops/pipelines/tasks/reference/shell-script-v2).
+> - A [macOS](../agents/osx-agent.md) or [Linux](../agents/linux-agent.md) agent using a [Shell script task](/azure/devops/pipelines/tasks/reference/shell-script-v2).

 # [Batch](#tab/batch)